riasharma0902/BMEN-600-Project/README.md

 We will use the DFCI-BCH-BWH-PEDs-HGG dataset from the Cancer Imaging Archive, accessed at this link: https://www.cancerimagingarchive.net/collection/DFCI-BCH-BWH-PEDs-HGG/

 # Biggest Uncertainty
 The biggest uncertainty we will experience is the smaller sample size (n = 61), which would ultimately limit the generalizability of the results obtained.
-Additonally, the MRI machine used varies between hospitals, which may cause a difference in the image data.
+Additionally, the MRI machine used varies between hospitals among patients, which may cause a difference in the image data.

 # Current Decision

-We are currently leaning toward candidate project 1 because it is under-researched relative to candidate project 2, allowing this research to be more impactful and allow for a novel understanding of this type of cancer.
+We are currently leaning toward candidate project 2 because it is under-researched relative to candidate project 1, allowing this research to be more impactful and allow for a more novel understanding of this type of cancer.